faasjs/faasjs/images/bun/README.md

 ## Features

-- Base on `bun` with tiny image size and bun lts version.
+- Base on `oven/bun:alpine` with tiny image size and bun lts version.

 ## Usage